triblespace/tribles-deno/readme.md

   also provides a lot of the data-model in terms of the general graph structure, constraints, types, query capabilities and so on.
 The knowledge base is also an immutable datatype with set operations defined on it.
-- Mutable containers: Boxes are mutable references to immutable Knowledge Bases that provide a place where the changing of State can take place.
+- Mutable containers: Heades are mutable references to immutable Knowledge Bases that provide a place where the changing of State can take place.
 They provide safe transaction semantics, and allow for subscriptions to the applied changes.
-- Communication beyond the program: Connectors provide means to send and receive data from and to Boxes.
+- Communication beyond the program: Connectors provide means to send and receive data from and to Heades.
 This could be over the network for use with tools like `trible archive` or or to store and load data to or from disk.

 The resulting structure looks like this: